-As a consequence, the pseudo-abelian envelope of $\Chow(k)_F\!/\mathrm{Ker}$ agrees with the classical category $\Hom(k)_F$ of homological motives; see \cite[\S4]{Andre}.
+As a consequence, the idempotent completion of $\Chow(k)_F\!/\mathrm{Ker}$ agrees with the category $\Hom(k)_F$; see \cite[\S4]{Andre}.
 The two lower commutative squares in \eqref{eq:diag-global}, combined with the fact that $\Num(k)_F$ and $\NHom(k)_F$ are idempotent complete, give then rise to the following commutative diagram

 By construction of $\Num(k)_F$ and $\NNum(k)_F$, the kernels of the vertical functors in \eqref{eq:com-radical} are precisely the largest $\otimes$-ideals of $\Hom(k)_F$ and $\NHom(k)_F$.
 Hence, the commutativity of diagram \eqref{eq:com-radical} allows us to conclude that the functor $\Phi$ is {\em radical}, \ie that it preserves these largest $\otimes$-ideals.
-Now, note that by construction the following composition